 Awesome Stories has a very accessible feature on the life of Nelson Mandela.

 Slate has a slideshow on Mandela.

-Mandela’s leadership lessons is a great piece from CNN.
+Mandela’s leadership lessons is from TIME.

 Bikers on a drive to do good for Mandela’s birthday is from CNN.